 Many models come with a hub to connect optional accessories including vegetable/meat grinder, pasta or sausage maker.
 Although these accessories add to the cost of a mixer, they do make it more functional and reduce the number of appliances you need.
 However, they need sufficient power to operate these, and you may want to consider the power level when purchasing your mixer.

 Where Quality Speaks - What Influences Price

-Since there's a wide price range for stand mixers, you should consider what influences price.
+Since there's a wide price range for stand mixers, you should consider what influences the price.
 A base model may only have one mixing action (middle), whereas a higher-priced unit will have a spiral or rotating action that covers a wide mixing area and gets closer to the side of the bowl.
 This action mixes better and pulls in the contents, so there's less scraping needed.
 The more power, the more you can do with the mixer.
 More expensive units will also have more durable parts and all-metal construction.

 Depending on the cost of your mixer, you may want to consider an extended warranty.